Brprb08/orbital-control-simulator/README.md

 # Orbital Control Simulator

-A real-time orbital mechanics simulator built in **Unity** with core physics handled by a custom **C++ DLL**.
-This project demonstrates Newtonian multi-body dynamics, RK4 integration, live thrust maneuvers, and GPU-rendered trajectories.
+A real-time orbital mechanics simulator built in **Unity** with physics computations handled by an optimized **C++ DLL**.
+This project demonstrates accurate Newtonian multi-body dynamics using the Dormand–Prince 5(4) integrator, live thrust maneuvers, and GPU-rendered trajectories.

-**Simulates realistic orbital mechanics in real time with a custom physics core, no Unity physics.**
+**Realistic orbital mechanics simulation in real-time, no Unity physics.**

 [🎥 Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/04-17Track.png)